philipco/FL_clients_heterogeneity/README.md

 Main classes:

 1. Client.
-Attributes: the dataset and its projection, the label, the distribution X, Y, X|Y and Y|X.
+Attributes: the dataset and its projection, the label, the distributions X, Y, X|Y and Y|X.
 2. ClientsNetwork.
 Attributes: all clients, the centralized client.
 3. Distance.
 Save the distance between clients and with the central client fo the iid and non-iid case.
 4. DistanceForSeveralRuns.
 Attributes: list of distance computed with different dataset splits.
 5. StatisticalMetrics.
-Attributes: the distances computed over several runs for each kinf od distribution.
+Attributes: the distances computed over several runs for each kind of distribution.

-## Installatin
+## Installation

 ``git clone https://github.com/philipco/structured_noise.git``

 ``conda create -c conda-forge --name FL_heter_env --file requirements.txt python=3.7``